Justin Di Lollo

 Justin Di Lollo is an Australian lobbyist.
-He is responsible for establishing a Sydney office of the firm Hakluyt and Company.
+He established a Sydney office of the firm Hakluyt and Company.

 Early career

-Prior to lobbying Di Lollo was a political staffer.
+Prior to lobbying, Di Lollo was a political staffer.
 He advised multiple MPs within the ALP caucus between 1988 and 1999.
 He was a staffer to Kim Beazley between 1994 and 1999, while the MP was Minister for Finance, Deputy Prime Minister, and Leader of the Opposition.

 Lobbying career

-After finishing work as a political staffer Di Lollo worked as a lobbyist for Hawker Britton, eventually becoming a managing director in 2010.
-His lobbying role included advocacy on behalf of banking, and coal seam gas interests.
+After finishing work as a political staffer, Di Lollo worked as a lobbyist for Hawker Britton and eventually become a managing director in 2010.
+His lobbying role included advocacy on behalf of banking and coal seam gas interests.

-He has been quoted multiple times by news media, particularly in relation to matters of politics, government, and the lobbying industry; but also on other topics.
-Many of these quotes were provided while Di Lollo was employed as a lobbyist on behalf of industry clients.
-He has spoken at a variety of industry conferences.

 STW Group/WPP AUNZ

-Di Lollo was the practice director of government-relations firms for the STW Group (ASX:SGN) which was a part-owner of multiple government-relations and public-affairs firms in Australia, New Zealand and south-east Asia.
+Di Lollo was the practice director of government-relations firms for the STW Group (ASX:SGN), which was a part-owner of multiple government-relations and public affairs firms in Australia, New Zealand and southeast Asia.

-In 2016 STW Group merged with the Australian and New Zealand businesses of WPP plc following shareholder approval.
-Di Lollo was Executive Director of WPP AUNZ Government Relations with management over Hawker Britton and Barton Deakin.
+In 2016, STW Group merged with the Australian and New Zealand businesses of WPP plc following shareholder approval.
+Di Lollo was executive director of WPP AUNZ Government Relations with management over Hawker Britton and Barton Deakin.